Patrice Jégou is a singer’s singer. The Canadian vocalist’s new CD, If It Ain’t Love, is a diverse album that showcases her wide-ranging talents.

 If It Ain’t Love is a stunning platform for Jégou’s vocal gifts.
 Visit patricejegou.com for more information.

-This article was sponsored by the artist
+This article was produced with the assistance of the artist